kkilobyte/ditch-cros/readme.md

 2. No Windows support.
 (You will run into driver issues, like with the touchscreen or trackpad.)
 3. Requires a key combo to boot.
 (Workaround exists but requires WP to be OFF to change GBB flags.)
 4. Requires an unenrolled device.
 5. AltFw payload list works but does not display correctly on Intel Geminilake devices.
+Just press "1" on the `ctrl+l` (L) menu.
 6. Not available for EOL devices.
 7. UEFI-only / no BIOS/CSM.
 8. Lots of AMD Stoneyridge devices do not currently have functional AltFw.